zchyde/brooklinebooksmith.com/_landing_pages/the-booksmith-event-spaces--partnerships.md

 ![](http://images.brooklinebooksmith.com/event-venues/Coolidge-Corner-Theatre/Coolidge-Corner-Theatre-1-compressor.jpg) **Capacity**: Moviehouse 1 can hold 440; Moviehouse 2 can hold 220.

-**Recent Events**: Michael Chabon, Jhumpa Lahiri, Richard Ford, Junot Diaz, Felicia Day, John Waters, Caroli ne Kennedy, Judy Blume, Brandon Sanderson, Christopher Moore, Joe Perry of Aerosmith.
+**Recent Events**: Michael Chabon, Jhumpa Lahiri, Richard Ford, Junot Diaz, Felicia Day, John Waters, Caroline Kennedy, Judy Blume, Brandon Sanderson, Christopher Moore, Joe Perry of Aerosmith.

 **Recent Success Notes**: Coolidge events usually have sales of 200+ frontlist units for Moviehouse 1 and 100+ for Moviehouse 2.
 In the past couple of months we’ve had sold-out events for Brandon Sanderson and Felicia Day, both of whom walked the line outside of the theater, greeting fans and generating terrific energy throughout the neighborhood.
 They also had exemplary sales with 410 hardcovers sold for Felicia Day (MH1) and 211 hardcovers sold for Brandon Sanderson (MH2).
 After our Coolidge event with Joe Perry of Aerosmith, his manager told me, “You ran the best event of the tour with the worst people….” (meaning troublesome fans, not us).
 The Coolidge is directly across the street from the store and post-Coolidge signings are held at Brookline Booksmith.
 The signings are open to all, giving us the opportunity to sell books to non-ticketholders if the theater is sold-out.